alex-sh-yau/VAE/README.md

 This repository contains the files for the latest version of the Variational Autoencoder (VAE) project used to generate synthetic time-series data in various financial markets.
-A majority of the work was done between September to December 2018.

 ---------------------------------------------------------------------------------------------------------